duongthuytrang03092001/Maven-Pizza-Challenge_Project/README.md

 |     order_details         | quantity             |    Quantity ordered for each pizza of the same type and size |

-3. The Pizzas tablecontains the size and price for each distinct pizza in the Order Details table, as well as its broader pizza type
+3. The Pizzas table contains the size and price for each distinct pizza in the Order Details table, as well as its broader pizza type

 |       Table       |      Field        | Description     |
 | :------------:|:-------------:|:-----:|